kevinolega/homepage/about.md

 2. Learned how I can use Jekyll, a bare-bones static website generator to replace Wordpress as a blogging platform and to use GitHub to host my websites.
 So far I've learned to build sites from the base template, learned how to use different templates, adjust the code to include Google Analytics and Disquss comments and advertisements.
 I still have much to learn but I'm getting there.
 3. Quit my Call Center Job to become a freelance ghost writer.
 4. Built a home office so I can work remotely.
-5. Got over my depression by learning to manipulate my physical state through optimal body mechanics, breathing techniques, cold exposure and other physical adjustments as well as studying and adapting Stoic philosophy as well as the work of Tim Ferriss, [Derek Sivers](http://sivers.org), Tony Robbins and Alan Watts.
+5. Got over my depression by learning to manipulate my physical state through optimal body mechanics, breathing techniques, cold exposure and other physical adjustments as well as studying and adapting Stoic philosophy as well as the work of Tim Ferriss, [Derek Sivers](http://sivers.org), Tony Robbins, Jordan Peterson and Alan Watts.